kpbarnes0@gmail.com

 Can we admit that the racial lines we've been struggling with for over a hundred and fifty years have something to do with it?

-Can we agree that your generation isn't to blame, so maybe it's your generation that can finally come to grips with our past, and move on to more positive challenges?
+Can we agree that our generations aren't totally to blame, so maybe our generations can finally come to grips with our past, and move on to more positive challenges?

 Many of the lines that have been drawn between us, the lines between the "races" were first drawn between 1863 and 1878.